ascending-llc/securing-objects-in-serverless-application-object-based-authorization-in-cognito/README.md

 `sam local invoke "LambdaAuthorizer" -e lambda/test/events/authorizerEvent.json`

 #### Update Acl

+When paystubs table has been changed, the DynamoDB Streams will invoke UpdateAcl function and the auth-table will be updated.

 `sam local invoke "UpdateAcl" -e lambda/test/events/ddbStream.json`

 ### Check Redis server using redis-cli